HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 === "On-Premises"
     A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
 For more information, refer to the [New and migrated articles](../../guide_me/howto/whatsnew.md#cf235) section.

+### Presentation Designer - New entry points from Authoring portlet

+=== "Containers"
+    New entry points to Presentation Designer are now available from the Authoring portlet.
+A new **Read in Presentation Designer** option has been added to the **Read** drop-down menu, allowing you to open a presentation template in read-only mode.
+The existing **Edit in Presentation Designer** option in the **Edit** drop-down menu has also been updated.
+You can additionally switch between the standard WCM HTML Editor and Presentation Designer without leaving the authoring workflow.
+For more information, refer to [Accessing Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/access.md).

+=== "On-Premises"
+    New entry points to Presentation Designer are now available from the Authoring portlet.
+A new **Read in Presentation Designer** option has been added to the **Read** drop-down menu, allowing you to open a presentation template in read-only mode.
+The existing **Edit in Presentation Designer** option in the **Edit** drop-down menu has also been updated.
+You can additionally switch between the standard WCM HTML Editor and Presentation Designer without leaving the authoring workflow.
+For more information, refer to [Accessing Presentation Designer](../../manage_content/wcm_authoring/presentation_designer/access.md).

 ## Digital Experience 8.5 and 9.0 Versions